sujayt123/content-aware-image-resizing/README.md

 # content-aware-image-resizing
-An implementation of seam carving for content-aware image resizing using NumPy and OpenCV.
+A reasonably fast, memory-efficient implementation of seam carving for content-aware image resizing using NumPy and OpenCV.
 Read more about it [here](https://en.wikipedia.org/wiki/Seam_carving)

 ### Dependencies: